wp-plugins/reftrack/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.txt

-Using this plugin you can log visits of users who you give unique referral link and keep track of their actions on website
+With this referral tracking plugin you can log visits of users who you give unique referral link and keep track of their actions on website

 == Description ==